 MOD ACP/3A3/14

-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international network established by Member States and/or operating agencies*, as the case may be, has the right to send traffic.
+A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant ITU-T Recommendations.

 Reasons: Consistency with language used in the Basic Text of the Union.